 The bed was incredibly comfortable – one of the better beds I’ve slept on in Vegas.
 The first night I slept incredibly well, not surprising given the schedule I kept getting out west, but I continued to sleep well throughout the stay.

 One thing that may be obvious for some Vegas regulars, but definitely worth noting for those less savvy about these things, is if you have a pool facing room, you will hear the music playing at the pool.
 The bass is propelling me through this write-up as I put it together.

 If you want a quieter room during the day, be sure to request one not facing the pool.
 In a nice twist, the music stopped at 6 p.m. both weekend days I was there, – quite a relief for those concerned about noise, but not great for a mid-day nap.

 Unfortunately for me, I had a very noisy neighbor overnight my second night, which also indicates a potential issue here, moreso than I’ve encountered at other hotels.
-I could hear their conversations quite clearly (although they were being quite loud) through my connecting door.
+I could hear their conversations quite clearly (although they were being quite loud) through my connecting door far on the opposite side of where the bed was.
 I was so overtired that night that I activated a noise machine app and put one of the very fluffy pillows over my ear, and that managed to work out quite well.